intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_mlperf/training/fp32/Advanced.md

 fewer training steps.
 During training we can control if it will do the evaluation or not.

+Note users can specify batch size suitable to their systems with command option --batch-size to achieve the best performance.
+If users don't specify the batch size, then the model will choose default batch size for training, which is set to 5120 in the model.

 For training with all epochs, with evaluation, and with saving checkpoints (for convergence):
 ```
 python launch_benchmark.py \